NaimurRahman76/CvBuilder/README.md

 - Launch Visual Studio.
 - Select "Open a project or solution" from the start menu or go to "File" > "Open" > "Project/Solution".
-- Navigate to the cloned project directory and select the solution file (`CvBuilder.sln`).
+- Navigate to the cloned project directory and select the solution file (`Cv Maker.sln`).
 - Click "Open" to load the project in Visual Studio.

 3. Configure the database connection string: